 - Saves Time and Money: Catching errors early is always cheaper than fixing them at the eleventh hour – especially in large, complex codebases.

-How Diffblue Cover and JaCoCo Can Work Together
+How Diffblue Cover and JaCoCo can work together

 When used alongside JaCoCo, Diffblue Cover adds AI-driven test generation to your coverage strategy.
 JaCoCo identifies untested sections of code, then Diffblue Cover automatically writes new tests to fill those coverage gaps.
 As a result, enterprise Java teams benefit from both precise measurement (via JaCoCo) and swift remediation of missing tests (via Diffblue Cover), accelerating release cycles and elevating code quality in even the most demanding environments.

-Final Thoughts
+Final thoughts

 Using JaCoCo and Diffblue Cover isn’t just about fulfilling a checklist; it’s about fostering a robust quality culture within your development team.
-By integrating JaCoCo and DIffblue Cover into your existing workflows, you create a system where test coverage is measured continuously and efficiently.
+By integrating JaCoCo and Diffblue Cover into your existing workflows, you create a system where test coverage is measured continuously and efficiently.
 The result?
 Higher code reliability, better collaboration, and moving faster without breaking things.